texfaq/texfaq.github.io/FAQ-texthings.md

 ---
-title: Things with ''TeX'' in the name
+title: Things with "TeX" in the name
 category: background
 permalink: /FAQ-texthings
 date: 2018-05-26
 ---

-New TeX users are often baffled by the myriad terms with ''TeX'' in the name.
+New TeX users are often baffled by the myriad terms with "TeX" in the name.
 The goal of this answer is to clarify some of the more common such terms.